Djeg/MinibusBundle/README.md

 ## Quick view

-You was waiting for a demonstration, here we are!
+You were waiting for a demonstration, here it is!

 ### Create a MinibusBundle